 Child support, whether you’re obligated to pay it or entitled to receive it, is a very important issue in every case and determining the proper amount of child support is not always a straight-forward endeavor.

 The Arizona court system created a very useful tool called the child support calculator.
 To access the calculator, simply do a search for “Arizona 2022 child support calculator” and select the 2022 edition.
 From there, start filling in each box in the excel spreadsheet that applies to your case.

 If you’ve never used the calculator before or are feeling a bit lost, here are 3 tips and strategies to help you effectively use the on-line calculator:

-3. HEALTH CARE, CHILD CARE COSTS & THE CHILD TAX EXEMPTION: In the middle of the on-line calculator there are options for giving parents credit for the amount of money paid each month on health care and child care costs.
+3. HEALTH CARE, CHILD CARE COSTS & THE CHILD TAX EXEMPTION: In the middle of the excel spreadsheet calculator there are options for giving parents credit for the amount of money paid each month on health care and child care costs.
 Keep in mind that these costs need to be costs actually paid.
 Furthermore, for the health care cost, it needs to be the monthly cost actually paid to cover the children and should exclude the amount the parent pays to cover their own health insurance.
 Finally, how parents divide the annual child tax exemption can also play a role in determining the final monthly amount of child support.

 Please proceed with caution when it comes to calculating child support as it is not always as straight forward as it may seem and the resulting court-ordered amount of child support can be in place for years to come.

 To learn more about divorce and child custody as well as receive invitations to free on-line trainings hosted by Arizona lawyer Julie LaBenz, simply click here to sign up.